software-tools-books/js4ds/_en/oop.md

 sq name square and area 9
 ```

-- `new ClassName(...)`:
-  - Creates a new blank object
+`new ClassName(...)` creates a new blank object
-  - Inserts a (hidden) reference to the class, so that the object can find its [methods](#g:method)
+and inserts a (hidden) reference to the class
+so that the object can find its [methods](#g:method).
-  - Calls `constructor` to initialize the object's state
+`new` then calls the specially-named method `constructor` to initialize the object's state.
-  - Class names are written in CamelCase by convention
-- `this` is a pronoun that refers to a single specific object
+Inside the constructor and other methods,
+the object being operated on is referred to by the pronoun `this`.

+Inside the class,
-- Methods are defined with classic syntax rather than the [fat arrows](#g:fat-arrow) we have been using
+methods are defined with classic syntax rather than the [fat arrows](#g:fat-arrow) we have been using.
-  - It is what current version of Node prefer
+This is what current version of Node prefer;
-  - We will explore this topic further in the [discussion of visualization](../vis/)
+we will explore this topic further in the [discussion of visualization](../vis/).

-- Again, supports polymorphism
+Classes defined this way support polymorphism:
+if two or more classes have some methods with the same names
+that take the same parameters
+and return the same kinds of values,
+other code can use objects of those classes interchangeably.
+For example,
+here's a class-based rewrite of our shapes code:

 ```js
 class Circle {